10 Things You Should Never Flush Down The Toilet

 In addition to causing clogs, cigarette butts are made of toxic chemicals.
 This is another waste item that can introduce potentially harmful chemicals into the water system and harm wildlife.

 Just like diapers, sanitary products are designed to absorb liquid and, in some cases, expand to several times their original size.
 That’s not good for your plumbing because these products can rapidly obstruct the pipes.
 Always dispose of feminine products in a bin.

 What if these items have been flushed down the toilet?

 Disposing of the above materials carefully and properly might take a little extra effort in the short term, but is definitely worthwhile for both your home and the planet.

 In the event that a blockage occurs, it might not be immediately clear to property owners that there is a problem.
 Furthermore, if there is an issue, and it is apparent, it could still be difficult to pinpoint the exact cause or location.

 Express Drainage Surveys are the leading providers of CCTV drainage surveys for customers throughout London.
-Using state of the art inspection equipment and dedicated staff, we offer unrivalled service that ensures drainage issues are identified and resolved efficiently and safely.
-For more information, get in touch with us today.
+Using state-of-the-art inspection equipment and dedicated staff, we offer unrivalled service that ensures drainage issues are identified and resolved efficiently and safely.
+For more information, get in contact with us today.